lovvtide/nostr-torrent/README.md

 New tags:

-- an `i` tag to include infohashes of media files in order to allow users to play media files on a client.
+- an `x` tag to include varios hashes of media files in order to allow users to play media files on a client.

 - an `m` tag to indicate file types of uploaded files.

 New kind:

-- a kind `9` event to indicate the creation of an infohash.
+- a kind `2001` event to describe identifiers (hashes) and other properties of a media file that can be used within the Nostr protocol.

 [<- back to table of contents](#table-of-contents)